-Short term urgency of tackling unemployment Longer term focus on increasing employment Smaller public investments required Support targeted training Reduce early retirement schemes Re-enforce obligations approach in UB systems Improve exit age and pension rights link Reduce unemployment traps with in-work benefits Align generosity of UB systems with business cycle Improve wage responsiveness - Reconsider EPL to reduce segmentation Enhance employment. services cooperation, including with training providers Larger public investments required Support internal flexibility, adjustment of work organisation Improve fiscal incentives for 2nd earners Reduce non-wage labour costs/ provide hiring subsidies Increase access to childcare facilities Modernise education and training system
+Measures with immediate impacts Measures with longer term on tackling unemployment impacts on increasing employment Smaller public investments required Re-enforce mutual responsibility approach in unemployment benefit systems Improve wage responsiveness Enhance flexibility of entry wages Support internal flexibility, adjustment of work organisation Reduce early retirement schemes Improve exit age and pension rights link with life expectancy Adjust unemployment and other employment-related benefits to the fluctuations of the economic cycle Reconsider employment protection legislation to reduce segmentation Enhance employment services cooperation, including with training providers Enhance active inclusion strategies Larger public Support targeted training Improve fiscal incentives for investments - Reduce non-wage labour costs/ 2nd earners required provide hiring subsidies - Increase access to care facilities Reduce unemployment traps with in-work benefits Modernise education and training system and improve responsiveness to labour market needs

-As a first milestone the JER will feed into the deliberations of the spring European Council.
-It will offer guidance to Member States for their full National Reform Programmes.
+As a first milestone the JER will feed into the deliberations of the Spring European Council.
+It can offer guidance to Member States for their full National Reform Programmes.
 In these, Member States will need to indicate in full what choices they are making.
-If deemed necessary the Commission will propose and Council will adopt employment recommendations to address the areas insufficiently tackled.
+If deemed necessary, following the orientations of the Spring European Council and an in-depth examination of the employment situation and labour market bottlenecks in each Member State, the Commission will propose and Council will adopt employment recommendations to address the areas insufficiently tackled.